 The Northwest Commission on Colleges and Universities has been listed since 1952 by the U.S. Secretary of Education as a nationally recognized accrediting agency for institutions offering programs of at least one academic year in length at the postsecondary level.
-Recognition was reaffirmed in July 2016 until the 2018 recognition period.
+Recognition was reaffirmed in 2018, and petitions renewal every 5 years.
 The Commission notifies the Department of any changes in the scope of its activities.

 An institution seeking initial accreditation prepares an extensive report on itself based on the criteria set forth in the Accreditation Handbook.
 This period of extensive self-study is followed by an on site visit by a committee of peers selected by the Commission.
 Based on its findings, the committee makes a recommendation to the Commission regarding the accreditation status of the institution.
 The committee might recommend denial, candidacy, or initial accreditation.
 The Commission then acts to determine accreditation status and communicates its decision to the institution.
 Once accredited, an institution is expected to comply with the Eligibility Requirements and accreditation Standards continuously and must be evaluated periodically.

 No. The Commission does not grant candidacy to an institution unless it has strong evidence that the institution can achieve accreditation within the candidacy period.
 However, attainment of candidacy does not automatically ensure eventual accreditation.
 The maximum length of candidacy is five years.

 Institutions maintain accreditation through continuous adherence to accreditation criteria as set forth by the Commission.
 They follow a seven year cycle during which institutional review is continuous.
 These reviews include Annual Reports; a Mid-Cycle Report; a Polices, Regulations and Financial Review; and an Evaluation of Institutional Effectiveness comprehensive institutional self-study and evaluation committee peer review.
 Institutions are required to respond to Commission requests for any other reports.